mardaravicius/aoe2de_xslibs/README.md

 ### Return-value technicalities

-`xsIntIntDictPut` and `xsIntIntDictPutIfAbsent` need a quick extra check after the call because their return value alone is not enough.
+`xsIntIntDictPut`, `xsIntIntDictPutIfAbsent`, and `xsIntIntDictRemove` need a quick extra check after the call because their return value alone is not enough.

 - `cIntIntDictSuccess`: the key already existed, and the returned value is meaningful
-- `cIntIntDictNoKeyError`: a new key was inserted
+- `cIntIntDictNoKeyError`: either the key was missing, or `Put`/`PutIfAbsent` inserted a new key
 - any other negative status: the call failed

 This is necessary because `cIntIntDictGenericError` (`-1`) can be both a legitimate stored value and the generic error sentinel.